open-organization/open-org-distributed-work-guide/szacks-building-cohesive-remote-teams.md

 This remains true no matter where team members are located.
 So in order to understand what's necessary for building cohesive remote teams, we must start with understanding what makes *any* team successfully cohesive—then determine the best ways to translate those practices and habits to a distributed environment.

-In this chapter, I'll explain the following eight qualities that lead to cohesive teams:
+In this chapter, I'll explain the following seven qualities that lead to cohesive teams:

 - Understanding the team goals
 - Relating to your teammates on a personal level